Modernist poetry in English: Imagism

-The origins of Imagism and cubist poetry are to be found in two poems by T. E. Hulme that were published in 1909 by the Poets' Club in London.
+The origins of Imagism and cubist poetry are found in two poems by T. E. Hulme, published in 1909 by the Poets' Club in London.
 Hulme was a student of mathematics and philosophy who had established the Poets' Club to discuss his theories of poetry.
 The poet and critic F. S. Flint, who was a champion of free verse and modern French poetry, was highly critical of the club and its publications.
 From the ensuing debate, Hulme and Flint became close friends.
 They started meeting with other poets at the Eiffel Tower restaurant in Soho to discuss reform of contemporary poetry through free verse and the tanka and haiku and the removal of all unnecessary verbiage from poems.

 The American poet Ezra Pound was introduced to this group and they found that their ideas resembled his.

 In 1911, Pound introduced two other poets, H.D. and Richard Aldington, to the Eiffel Tower group.
 Both of these poets were students of the early Greek lyric poetry, especially the works of Sappho.

 In October 1912, he submitted three poems each by H.D. and Aldington under the rubric Imagiste to Poetry magazine.
 That month Pound's book Ripostes was published with an appendix called The Complete Poetical Works of T. E. Hulme, which carried a note that saw the first appearance of the word Imagiste in print.
 Aldington's poems were in the November issue of Poetry and H.D.'s in January 1913 and Imagism as a movement was launched.
 The March issue contained Pound's A Few Don'ts by an Imagiste and Flint's Imagisme.
 The latter contained this succinct statement of the group's position: